Compassionate Care for Geriatric Pets

 Pets are considered geriatric as they reach their senior years, typically around 7 years of age, though this varies by breed and size.
 Larger breeds tend to age sooner, while smaller pets may remain active longer.
 As pets grow older, they may experience changes in mobility, senses, and cognitive function, making regular health monitoring and tailored care essential.

-Senior Dog Care
+Senior Pet Care

-Caring for a senior dog at home is similar to caring for a younger pet, with a few important adjustments.
+Caring for a senior pet at home is similar to caring for a younger pet, with a few important adjustments.
 Consistent monitoring and preventive care can help reduce discomfort, avoid serious health issues, and support healthy aging.

 Tips: